Highjhacker/pythark/README.md

 ## License

-Pyark is under MIT license.
-See the [LICENSE file](https://github.com/Highjhacker/pyrark/blob/master/LICENSE) for more informations.
+pythark is under MIT license.
+See the [LICENSE file](https://github.com/Highjhacker/pythark/blob/master/LICENSE) for more informations.